utilmind/docusign-fix/README.md

 ATTN!
 Please add your own private.key and modify "ds-config.php" accordingly to your environment.

+See other "// AK" notes inside of the PHP files.

 <hr />

 # PHP Launcher Code Examples